Cocoeasy/komari/docs/general.md

 ![Auto-mobbing](https://github.com/sasanquaa/komari/blob/master/.github/images/automobbing.png?raw=true)

+(From v0.21.0)
+Added two new options `Auto mobbing uses key when pathing` and `Detect mobs when pathing every`:
+- Only works when player is pathing from one quad to another (e.g. when detection fails to find mob in the current quad so it moves to the next)
+- Uses mobbing key if the bot detects mobs facing in the same direction that the player is moving
+- Useful for larger maps where quads are far apart
+- Detects mobs interval when pathing can be configured

 ##### Ping Pong
 Added in v0.12:
 - All added normal actions are ignored but still possible to use other priority actions similar to `AutoMobbing`